dry-tortuga/songbirdz-collection-backend/README.md

 The API endpoints for the server are:

 - `GET /birds/image/:id` -> Returns the image file associated with the given bird ID.
-If the bird is not yet identified, then the image file will be hidden.

 - `GET /birds/metadata/:id` -> Returns the metadata associated with the given bird ID.
-If the bird is not yet identified, then the species name, description, and image file will be hidden.
+If the bird is not yet identified, then the species name and description will be hidden.
 See [here](https://docs.opensea.io/docs/getting-started) for the expected JSON structure of the response.

 - `GET /birds/merkle-proof/:id` -> Returns the merkle tree proof associated with the given bird ID and species name guess.